 As HSA popularity increases, what will Lively do to stay at the forefront of innovation?

-How do you see consumer behavior and thoughts about HSA and health insurance evolving in the future?
+How do you see consumer behavior and thoughts about HSAs and health insurance evolving in the future?

 What is the one thing about the HSA and health insurance industry as a whole that keeps you up at night?